-Originally the project was going to cost $33 billion, by 2014 when the house hearing below was held the cost had risen to $55 billion, and in May 2019 the latest estimate is $79.1 billion (Brinklow 2019).
+Originally the project was going to cost $33 billion, by 2014 when the house hearing below was held the cost had risen to $55 billion, and in February 2020 is now estimated at $80.3 billion dollars (Thompson 2020).

 To afford high-speed rail, it would have to be subsidized per ticket to the true cost of operating it.
 If not, tickets will cost around $300 one way from L.A. to San Francisco, far more than an airline ticket.
 So a $79.1 billion project cost at $300 per one-way ticket would require 263.6 million tickets to be sold to pay back the cost, though that doesn’t include ongoing maintenance and operational costs.

 The latest project update report expects that the cost to operate and maintain the high-speed rail will be $228.4 million (CHSRA 2019), with hoped for revenues of $165.8 million, so the train will continually operate in the red just on maintenance and operation alone, and never pay back the $79.1 billion construction cost.

 There are a lot more important priorities such as drought, water supplies, water and road infrastructure, sea-level rise, wildfire prevention and so on.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: Derrick Jensen, Practical Prepping, KunstlerCast 253, KunstlerCast278, Peak Prosperity , XX2 report